February 7th, 2019

 Examples of their camps include a watersports activity camp in Qingdao, a homestay camp in Hangzhou, and an English language camp in Dali.
 You can express a preference for the location and type of camp, and they will allocate you a position based on your preferences and availability.

-As with all the programs on this list, there are no application or program fees.
+As with most other programs on this list, there are no application or program fees.
 Goodbye expensive voluntourism trips!

 4. Participate in a paid cultural homestay program

 For a fully immersive Chinese cultural experience, there's no better option than to spend your summer (or even a whole year) living with a local Chinese family.
 And to make it even better, you'd even be paid to do so!
-In return for teaching English for just eight hours a week, you can live for free in a luxurious Shanghai home while practicing your Chinese and experiencing the local culture firsthand, plus you'll earn 2000 RMB per month pocket money!
+In return for teaching English in your spare time, you can live for free in a luxurious home while practicing your Chinese and experiencing the local culture firsthand, plus you'll earn a minimum 1500 RMB per month pocket money (or free flights for short-term programs) and free language classes!

-Travel Boost recommends International Tutor as the most flexible homestay program in Shanghai.
+Travel Boost recommends EduCare as the most flexible homestay program in China, with a choice of locations across the country.

 5. Win a free trip